mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

        The basic mapping mechanism which uses the the file `/etc/hosts`.

     *  **for "MAMP Viewer" (LAN only)**
+         Enable your host to be viewed on the MAMP Viewer.

     *  **via Xip.io (LAN only)**
        Allow other computers on your local network to access your web site.